OpenAMP/openamp-docs/demos/docker_images.rst

     dev@openamp-demo:~$

-To :ref:`exit the docker container<exit_docker>` use key combination Ctrl-A x or type exit on window 1 (top right of terminal).
+To :ref:`exit the docker container<exit_docker>` use key combination Ctrl-A x on window 0 (left tmux pane) or type exit on window 1 (top right tmux pane).

 We also recommend reading :ref:`Qemu Tips and Tricks<qemu-tips-tricks>` to help you during execution of demos.